T3co/NPC_Mobile/README.md

 IOT robot

-using DE10-Lite, ESP32, ESP32-CAM ,LM75(temperature sensor) and LED lights
+using DE10-Lite, ESP32, ESP32-CAM ,LM75(temperature sensor), LED lights and an Android Application as a controller.

 programing languages : c++,Java,VHDL